Ben Wallace (politician): Member of UK Parliament

 Wallace was elected as Member of Parliament for the Lancaster and Wyre constituency at the 2005 general election.
 He gained the seat from Labour with 22,266 votes and a majority of 4,171 (8.0%).
+Wallace faced local criticism after it was revealed that in 2008 he had made the fourth-highest expenses claim of any MP, claiming £175,523 on top of his £63,000 salary.
+However, he defended this by arguing that his constituency had an electorate that was nearly 20% larger than the average one in England.

-The constituency was abolished for the 2010 general election, and Wallace was elected for the new seat of Wyre and Preston North with 26,877 votes and a majority of 15,844 (30.9%).
-He was re-elected at the 2015, 2017, and 2019 general elections, with majorities suggesting he now held a safe seat for his party.
+His constituency was abolished for the 2010 UK general election, and Wallace was instead returned for the new seat of Wyre and Preston North with 26,877 votes and a majority of 15,844 (30.9%).
+He was re-elected at the 2015, 2017, and 2019 UK general elections, with majorities suggesting he now held a safe seat for his party.
+Wallace does not intend to remain in Parliament beyond the next general election, and his constituency will be abolished by boundary changes at the next general election.